 What can a single brick or a handful of sand tell us about resources and standardization, about their value and the time it took the earth and the people to shape them?

-Measured precisely, cut like a precious stone, cast in Delft clay and held in diamond packaging; objects with granular surfaces are handcrafted as place and space holders for answers to this question.
+Measured precisely, cut like a precious stone, cast in Delft clay and held in diamond packaging; objects with granular surfaces are handcrafted as carriers for possible answers to this question.

 We paused before a House that seemed | A Swelling of the Ground is a group exhibition and conversation between Elise Hoebeke, Saskia Van der Gucht, Irma Földényi and Saskia van Es, representing jewellery practice, research and theory from Sint Lucas Antwerpen.